GENIVI/navigation-application/src/README.md

 ## How to build
 ### From scratch
+First add the gimp Python add-on go to ./hmi/gimp and follow README.md hints
-A script allows to clone the third parties code (i.e. positioning, navigation, navit and amb) and rebuild all ./clone_and_build.sh
+Clone the third parties code (i.e. positioning, navigation, navit and amb) and rebuild all ./update_third_party.sh
 ### Build
 A script allows either:
-to clean and rebuild all (invoking cmake) , including the HMI ./build.sh -c -t or to build updated parts
+to clean and rebuild all (invoking cmake) , including the HMI ./build.sh -ctnd or to build updated parts
 ./build.sh
-NB: with -t option a tarball is also generated (used by the GDP)
+NB: with -p option a tarball is also generated (used by the GDP)
 ## How to test
 There's a file that contains some test case and the reminding issues (bug list)